Hellas2024/First-Project/README.md

-Tried to build a simple woodcutting bot script for OSRS.
+Tried to build a simple woodcutting bot script for OSRS, had an issue with robot.screen.capture function on MAC OS, seemed to be a bit more user friendly with Windows.
+Script had trouble distinguishing the set hex colors when ran.
+Did have some luck changing the venue in game, often times further behind the lumbridge general store; possibly has less similar hex color ID's in that zone than in varrock.